Raskelof/Talking-Stairs/README.md

 ### The code

 One central file is the `config.json` file.
-Besides configuring the communication method (WiFi or LoRa) mentioned above you can also set the `sequence_time_ms`.
-This value controlls how often the device should send vibrations at a maximum.
+Besides configuring the communication method (WiFi or LoRa) mentioned below you can also set the `sequence_time_ms`.
+This value controls how often the device should send vibrations at a maximum.
 Default is set to 2000 ms which means the device will suppress any notifications 2000 ms after a vibration.
-This is to avoid spaming.
+This is to avoid spamming.

 **Explanation of libraries in use**